AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 2. Use the **[!UICONTROL Time]** selector to choose the time of day, in [!DNL UTC] format, when the export should take place.

 3. Use the **[!UICONTROL Date]** selector to choose the interval when the export should take place.
-Note that in the beta version of the feature, it is not possible to set an end date for the exports.
+Note that you currently cannot set an end date for the exports.
 For more information, view the [known limitations](#known-limitations) section.

 4. Select **[!UICONTROL Next]** to save the schedule and proceed to the **[!UICONTROL Review]** step.